Vandana-Ss/ChefClaude/README.md

-# 🍳 Recipe Finder App
+# 🍳 AI INTEGRATED RECIPE GENERATOR APP

 A simple and interactive Recipe Finder App built with **React**.
 It allows users to generate recipes instantly based on their input using an external API.